 3. Wide Range of Usage

 4. Easy to Load

-Barring a few mobile eWallet development services, users are saved from the hassle of loading the account with money.
+Barring a few mobile eWallet Custom development services, users are saved from the hassle of loading the account with money.
 You can integrate your bank accounts or credit cards with these e-wallet apps and make payments without a hunch.